Crypto-Link-Payments/crypto-link/docs/COMMANDMAP.md

-!wallet --> Information on available sub commands for personal wallet !wallet stats --> Statistical details for off-chain and on-chain activities !wallet deposit --> Instructions on how to deposit available cryptocurrencies !wallet balance --> Additional expansion of the wallets balance !wallet trust --> Used to create a trust line between personal account and token issuer for token withdrawal
+!wallet --> Information on available sub commands for personal wallet !wallet stats --> Statistical details for off-chain and on-chain activities !wallet deposit --> Instructions on how to deposit available cryptocurrencies !wallet withdraw --> Instructions on how to withdraw available cryptocurrencies !wallet balance --> Additional expansion of the wallets balance !wallet trust --> Used to create a trust line between personal account and token issuer for token withdrawal
 ```